 Last year, I attended a talk about Taiwanese teas and learned about how Ruby 18 was developed.
-Therefore, when I saw Mountain Stream Teas offering a tasting set with the cultivars used to bred Ruby 18, I had to taste them all!
+Therefore, when I saw Mountain Stream Teas offering a tasting set with the cultivars used to breed Ruby 18, I had to taste them all!

 Ruby 18 is a tea cultivar that was, as stated on the Mountain Stream Teas’ website, “[d]eveloped by the Taiwan Tea Research and Extension Station in the late 1990s [and is] a mix between a Burmese Assamica Cultivar and native Camellia Formosensis tea plant.”